SAP-ISLM/ISLM-Samples/ISLM_with_SAPAIServices_BTP/README.md

   -	Increase data consistency and accuracy

 This exercise includes the following steps:
-1. Create and publish Intelligent Scenario.
+1. Create and publish an Intelligent Scenario.
-2. Set up the connection for Intelligent Scenario to connect to BTP based ML service.
+2. Set up the connection for the Intelligent Scenario to connect to BTP based ML service.
 3. Use Intelligent Scenario Management app to train, view model quality, deploy and activate the model.
 4. View the inference result returned by the model in an ABAP report.

 ## 1. Create and publish Intelligent Scenario

 The Intelligent Scenarios  app is used to create intelligent scenarios, review, and publish them, and to make them available in the Intelligent Scenario Management app.
 In this step, you’ll create a new intelligent scenario to predict the plane type using SAP BTP based ML service Data Attribute Recommendation.

 1. Create a Prediction Class which defines the behavior of the scenario.<br>

    Prediction class has methods to specify Inference type and ML Template for Data Attribute Recommendation.
    For this use case, we will use generic template which make use of Classification algorithm.<br>

-   Open **SAP Logon** and logon to system **S4H 100** <br>
+   Open **SAP Logon** and logon to system **S4H 100** (You can find the credentials written in the cheatsheet)<br>
-   Open transaction **/nse24** and search for the ABAP class mentioned in User Details for your user group.
+   Open transaction **/nse24** and search for the ABAP class **ZCL_PLANTYPE_H0**.
    ![](./images/1.png)

 2. Click on **Copy**
    ![](./images/2.png)

 3. Provide the unique name in the Copy to field.<br>
-   Enter a unique name starting with ZCL, such as **ZCL_PLANTYPE_###**, where ### is your attendee id.
+   Enter a unique name such as **ZCL_PLANTYPE_###**, where ### is your attendee id.
    Click on tick icon.
    ![](./images/3.png)

-4. Click on **Local Object**
+4. Click on **Local Object**<br>
    ![](./images/4.png)

 5. Class is created in Inactive status.
 Click on **Display**